All tips are effortless and time saving. Thanks for sharing these cleaning hacks. Will make sure to use them next time.

 Hack #7: Separate egg yolk from the whites with a bottle

 Put a boiled egg in a small glass of water, cover the open end, and shake vigorously over the sink.
-When everyone looks at you like you’ve lost it, remove the egg shell with on move to remind them of the thin line between madness and genius.
+When everyone looks at you like you’ve lost it, remove the eggshell with one move to remind them of the thin line between madness and genius.
 See how here.

 Hack #8: Cut corn off the cob with ease using a bundt cake pan

 Using the center of a bundt cake pan and using the center spike, hold a corn cob vertically while shaving the kernels with a paring knife.
-They will fall into the cake pan neatly to be cooked to your liking.
+They will fall into the cake pan neatly, ready for you to cook to your liking.

 Hack #9: Easy way to check if an egg has gone bad

-Drop an egg in a pan of water and if it floats, it’s edible.
-If it sinks, don’t crack it unless you’re playing a prank on someone.
+Drop an egg in a pan of water and if it sinks, it’s edible.
+If it floats, it’s past its expiration date — don’t crack it unless you’re playing a prank on someone.

 Hack #10: A great way to grate cheese

-Grate softer cheeses with greater ease by freezing them for thirty minutes before grating.
+Grate softer cheeses quickly and easily by freezing them for thirty minutes before grating.